-With funding from The Andrew W. Mellon Foundation, HENTF has created this training opportunity for U.S.–based professionals to gain skills and experience in disaster response for cultural heritage.
+With funding from The Andrew W. Mellon Foundation and the National Endowment for the Humanities, HENTF has created this training opportunity for U.S.–based professionals to gain skills and experience in disaster response for cultural heritage.
 HEART combines the important principles of the internationally recognized FAC training model with context-specific information for a U.S. audience.
 The goals are to improve U.S. disaster response at the institutional level, strengthen existing networks, and connect participants to the wider international “First Aider” network of people trained to document and protect cultural heritage in times of crisis.
 Participants will learn to be proactive yet sensitive to human needs, respectful of local context, and, after completing their training, ready to support measures to protect cultural heritage in their own communities.

 After launching in 2017, HEART has trained 75+ participants representing a wide variety of specialties and fields.
 HEART graduates hail from cultural heritage institutions who wish to improve their collections management plans and first responder groups who want a better understanding of how cultural heritage helps communities recover following a disaster.
 Though the main HEART program is based in D.C., it has travelled to disaster-affected regions such as Puerto Rico and the U.S. Virgin Islands to help cultural stewards prepare for upcoming hurricane seasons.

 Looking for other training content?
 Check out our Resources page for manuals, guides, and content that we use in our programs.